 - Restore a fractured tooth

-- Protect tooth with large filling and weak structure
+- Protect teeth with large fillings and weak structures

-The dentist will likely have to shave off some enamel to bring the tooth to shape.
-They will then cast an impression from which a specialized lab will mold the crown.
-A temporary crown is fitted while the custom, permanent one is ordered.
-Once ready, the crown is fitted but will not be affixed permanently just yet.
-That will happen after a couple more visits to the dental surgery.
-The dentist will want to be sure if the tooth recreation is the right fit before permanently gluing it in place.
+The dentist will have to shave off some tooth structure for the procedure.
+They will then make an impression from which a specialized lab will make the crown.
+A temporary crown is fitted while the permanent one is being ordered.

-Once installed, you will need to care for your new artificial teeth as you do your other natural teeth.
+Once the crown has been put in place, you will need to care of it as you do for your other natural teeth.
 Use a good, dentist-approved toothpaste and toothbrush to clean your teeth every day.
-And avoid doing with your teeth what a more specialized tool, like a bottle opener, would easily do.
 All in all, remember maintaining a good, healthy tooth is an important part of your health care regimen.

-Niddrie Dental Clinic is trusted for both emergency and regular dental care and surgery in Melbourne.
-The clinic’s dentists have expertise with dentures, Invisalign, and Fast braces among many other dental services.
+Niddrie Dental Clinic is trusted for both emergency and regular dental care in Melbourne.
+The clinic’s dentists have expertise with dentures, Invisalign, and Fastbraces among many other dental services.
 Contact us and schedule an appointment today.